tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

      s "midi" # midichan 1
 ```

-This function lets you dramatically change the melody by changing either the trig function, its range, its segmentation, the scale itself, the number of values taken, and the rhythmic onsets (specified here using `struct`).
+This `takeArp'` function lets you dramatically change the melody by changing either the trig function, its numeric range, its frequency, its segmentation, the scale itself, the number of values taken, and the rhythmic onsets (specified here using `struct`).

 This is not the exact code I used for the melody (I lost the code with `:q!`) but it is close.